 The liver has been established as the powerhouse of metabolic activity and detoxification in the body.
 What most people aren’t aware of, is that the metabolic activity of the gut is about equal to the liver.
 Many important metabolic reactions originate in the intestines and with over 400 species of microbes present at any given time, there MUST be a balance of good vs. bad bacteria.
-An imbalance causes many health issues and is referred to as dysbiosis.
+An imbalance causes dysbiosis, which leads to inflammation.
+Inflamation leads to illness.

 The digestive system is so much more than a food processor.
 The small intestine alone has over 100 million nerve cells roughly EQUAL to the spinal cord!
 This Enteric Nervous System (ENS) is a mesh like system of neurons that govern the function of the GI tract.
 Amazingly, every class of neurotransmitter present in the brain is also present in the ENS.
 The digestive system is the only organ system in the body that has its own independently operating nervous system.
 As a matter of fact, much of the serotonin present in the body is in the gut.
 The gut has been affectionately called the “second brain” by those forward thinkers that recognize its importance.